- 1 Properties of Petroselinum crispum

 Due to its diuretic properties, the use of this plant is suitable in cases of obesity, rheumatic diseases and heart diseases associated with the accumulation of water in the body.
 (Take 3 tablespoons of juice a day, obtained by crushing the plant or buying in a specialized store)

 There are the following recipes:

 - Decoction of a teaspoon of dried root.
-Let stand for ¼ hour and drink a couple of cups a day
+Let it stand for ¼ hour and take a couple of cups a day

-It will also be useful to detoxify the body and release it from those products that cause abnormalities such as hives.
+It will also be useful to detoxify the body and free it from those products that cause abnormalities such as hives.

 Parsley is a very suitable condiment to introduce in all the dishes of people with anorexia or lack of appetite, since it is a vegetable very rich in folic acid and vitamin C, important vitamins for the correct assimilation of iron.

 In addition, parsley is a plant with a moderate iron content, so it reinforces the dose of this mineral in the diet for anemia.
 (Eat a diet rich in iron, and add a sprig of chopped raw parsley at meals or at the end of cooking).

 - Depurative: The depurative capacity of parsley is suitable to eliminate toxins, which may be used as a remedy for jaundice that produces yellowing of the skin and the whites of the eyes.
 (Infusion of 1 tablespoon of dried seeds with two tablespoons of dried leaves per liter of water.
 Drink a couple of cups a day)

 - Emmenagogue: Promotes menstruation and relieves pain associated with it.
 The influence of myristicin and apiol are responsible for this property.
 In doses higher than permitted, both are toxic.
 (Decoction: 25 gr. root for half a liter of water for 10 minutes.
 Take one cup a day.)